CompuTec/labels-docs/docs/introduction/introduction.md

 ## Installation and Usage

-Here, you can watch a video with a comprehensive description of the application's installation and options:
+Here, you can watch a video with a comprehensive description of the application's installation and options.